GuilhermeFelix/WEBAPI_ProjetoASASAAS/README.md

 The first and most important thing is the current task that results in choosing how all Odoo instances will be managed ...

-In this task I am implementing Odoo inside containers.
+In this task I am implementing Openerp inside containers.
 To separate the instances of each customer / service within the EC2 instance.

 Basically the client accesses the amazon DNS. and is redirected to the specific port that the container will be allocated to.